dbarnas/Biometry/Lectures/Section3/Class_18.md

     - season:fruit (effect of treatment) (whether they produced fruits or not varies across seasons)
     - treatment: fruit (effect of treatment) (whether they produced fruits or not varies across treatments)
     - season:treatment:fruit (effect of season-treatment interaction) (whether they produced fruits or not varies across season-treatment interaction)
-- anova(model, test="Chisq") but you aren't actually doing a chi-squared test here. you're doing a G test, but you're telling R to comapre to the chi-squared distribution
+- anova(model, test="Chisq") but you aren't actually doing a chi-squared test here. you're doing a G test, but you're telling R to compare to the chi-squared distribution

 - simple G test:
   - GTest() function and specify the expected probabilities p=c(#, #, #)